DavidEaton/Menominee/CodeStandards.md

             // Fluent output
             customer.Entity.Should().BeOfType<Email>();
             Message:
-                Expected type to be CustomerVehicleManagement.Domain.Entities.Email, but found CustomerVehicleManagement.Domain.Entities.Person.
+                Expected type to be Menominee.Domain.Entities.Email, but found Menominee.Domain.Entities.Person.

             // As you may have noticed, the fluent message reveals enough info to quickly determine the cause of the failed test; without fluent assertions the message is vague and may require debugging to determine the cause.